ddoherty03/labrat/README.md

 This only affects the placement of the first label on the first page.
 Any later pages always start on the first label position.

-<a id="orgc2e67f7"></a>
+<a id="org038b8d4"></a>

 ### New line marker

 You can embed a special text-sequence in the label text to indicate where a line-break should occur.
 By default it is the sequence `∼∼`.
 This means that `labrat` will translate all occurrences of `∼∼` in the text into a line-break, even consecutive occurrences.
 There is no way to escape this in the text, so if you want labels that use `∼∼` as part of the text, you are going to have difficulty printing.
-But you can change the marker to something else with `--nlsep`.
+But you can change the marker to something else with `--nl-sep`.
 This is especially helpful when you are using the command-line to supply the label text since specifying line-breaks on a shell command can be difficult.
 However note that this substitution takes place even when reading label texts from a file or standard input.

--   **`-n`, `--nlsep=SEPARATOR`:** Specify text to be translated into a line-break (default ' `∼∼` ')
+-   **`-n`, `--nl-sep=SEPARATOR`:** Specify text to be translated into a line-break (default ' `∼∼` ')

-<a id="org25d3fa7"></a>
+<a id="orgabdfba3"></a>

 ### Label separator